google/deepconsensus/README.md

 source install.sh
 ```

-If you have GPU, run `source install-gpu.sh` instead, which will use
+If you have GPU, run `source install-gpu.sh` instead.
-`requirements-gpu.txt` instead of `requirements.txt`.
 Currently the only
 difference is that the GPU version installs `tensorflow-gpu` instead of
 `intel-tensorflow`.